uvaai/ml2/_schedules/2 Spring 2025/index.md

 If all elements are completed satisfactorily, your final grade for the course is computed as:

     40% programming average + 20% written average + 40% exam grade

+### Attendance

+As a full-time student, we expect you to be present and working on campus every weekday from 9 to 5.
+The material of these course covers a lot of practical skills, which cannot just be learned from reading a book or watching a video.
+This means we expect you'll need to ask plenty questions while working on assignments, as you try and master these different skills.
+This is also why we offer practical assistance every day of the week.

+As asking questions is such a fundamental part of the way we expect you to learn, attendance for some of the practical assistance is mandatory.
+This is not required for every single practical session, but you should attend the majority of the practicals offered.
+Each week there are 6 lessons you can
+attend: practical assistance every day of the week, and a seminar with your own TA once per week.
+Of these you should attend at minimum 4 per week to receive a pass for the attendance that week.
+Note that for parttime students the requirement is only to attend 2 lessons each week.

+#### Rules regarding attendance

+* You need to attend 4 out of 6 lessons each week as a fulltime student, or 2 out of 6 as a parttime student
+* Attendance will be taken during the practical assistance each day at 10:15 and students entering after 10:30 will not be registered present
+* If you are registered sick (see the section *Absenses* above), you are also exempted from attendance on those days
+* If you need an exception for the attendance of a week for whatever reason, this should be arranged *before* the start of that week with course staff (this is a type of staff exception, as described above)
+* If you are done with all the material for the module before the day of the deadline, you can show your assignments to a TA *during practical assistance*.
+The TA will check if they agree every element has been properly completed, and if so you'll be granted exemption from the attendance checks for the rest of the module.
+* If you receive a fail for the attendance of one week, you should make arrangements with the staff to compensate this *the following week*.
+If an attendance fail is not corrected the week after, it is no longer possible to pass the course.

 ### Programming Grades